firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 		cursor = connection.cursor()

 Executing commands and queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _basic_execute_example:

 The ``cursor`` object created in the prior script can be used to run various SQL commands and queries on a database.
-The example below uses ``cursor`` to create a new table ``test_table``, insert rows into it, and then select the table's contents.
+The example below uses ``cursor`` to create a new table ``test_table``, inserts rows into it, and then selects the table's contents.

 The engine attached to your specified database must be started before executing any queries.
 For help, see :ref:`starting an engine`

-For a reference

 ::